 The decision of choosing a college is a major milestone in our lives and should not be taken lightly.
 Sam Houston State University prepares the Annual Security and Fire Safety Report (ASFSR) in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, more commonly known as the Clery Act.
-Sam Houston State University (SHSU) is a member of the Texas State University System (TSUS) and the main campus is located in Huntsville, Texas.
+Sam Houston State University (SHSU) is a member of the Texas State University System (TSUS), and the main campus is in Huntsville, Texas.

-Named for one of Texas' greatest heroes, Sam Houston State University (SHSU) continually honors its historical roots through academic excellence.
-For more than 140 years, SHSU has prepared students for meaningful lives of achievement.
-The University maxim "The measure of a Life is its Service," resonates among its approximately 21,612 students, eight colleges and well beyond its Huntsville roots.
+Named for Texas's greatest hero, Sam Houston State University (SHSU) continually honors its historical roots through academic excellence.
+For more than 140 years, SHSU has been preparing students for meaningful lives of achievement.
+Its motto, "The measure of a Life is its Service," resonates among its approximately 21,000 students, eight colleges and well beyond its Huntsville roots.